History of Manchester Metrolink: Phase 2CC – Second City Crossing

 The Second City Crossing (also known as 2CC) is the second Metrolink route across Manchester city centre, which opened in 2017.
 Its 0.8 mi route begins at St Peter's Square tram stop, and branches off north-west to run along Princess Street and Albert Square, before turning north-east along Cross Street and Corporation Street to rejoin the original Metrolink line just before Victoria station.
 There is only one stop on the new route, Exchange Square tram stop.

 The Second City Crossing was first proposed in 2011 as a means to improve capacity, flexibility and reliability as the rest of the system expanded due to phases 3a and 3b.
 Following the submission of a planning document under the Transport and Works Act 1992, and a public inquiry held throughout 2013, the 2CC route was granted approval on 8 October 2013 by the Secretary of State for Transport, Patrick McLoughlin, and signed off on 28 October 2013 by the Greater Manchester Combined Authority.

 Funded by the Greater Manchester Transport Fund, construction started in early 2014 on the new Exchange Square tram stop, and the first tracks of the line were laid in late November 2014.
 As part of the project, St Peter's Square, Manchester was re-ordered and the Cenotaph was re-sited to accommodate the expanded tram interchange.
+The realigned tracks were laid over the site of the former St Peter's Church (demolished 1907).
+To protect the remaining underground burial vaults of the church, concrete slabs were put in place below street level before the tram tracks were laid.
+The stone cross marking the location of the former church was restored and re-instated close to its original location, in between the tracks.

 The northern section of the new route became operational on 6 December 2015, when Exchange Square, along with a 500-metre stretch of track between the new stop and Victoria was opened, meaning a Shaw & Crompton-to-Exchange Square service could begin.
 The first test tram to run the entire route ran on 1 December 2016, with the first passenger service operating on 26 February 2017.

+Trafford Park Line extension

+The Transport & Works Act Order for the 3.4 mi Trafford Park Line was granted in October 2016.
+Enabling works began in January 2017.
+The line opened on 22 March 2020.